The Nia Project KC

 Program & Funding Eligibility

-The Nia Project offers Grants and Sponsorships, with application deadlines of June 29, 2022.
+The Nia Project offers Grants and Sponsorships, with application opens May 1st with a deadline of June 29, 2025.

 • We want to support the community by offering general support grants for up to $1,250 to invest in groups who work to improve the confidence, capacity and opportunity for black girls and women.